bkhezry/MapDrawingTools/README.md

 [![](https://jitpack.io/v/bkhezry/MapDrawingTools.svg)](https://jitpack.io/#bkhezry/MapDrawingTools)

-MapDrawingTools is an android library to Drawing manually polygon, polyline and points in the Google Map and return coordinates from library to your App
+MapDrawingTools is an android library to Drawing manually polygon, polyline and points in the Google Map and return coordinates from library to your App. this library usefull for application that pick multiple point or drawing border of land to get data from users.

 **Project Setup and Dependencies**
 - JDK 8